Fyelight/nem12_parser/docs/Nem12_parser.md

 **Examples**
 ```
 INSERT INTO meter_readings ("nmi", "timestamp", "consumption")
 VALUES
     ('NEMQ123456', '2026-05-24 00:00:00', 1.25),
     ('NEMQ123456', '2026-05-24 00:15:00', 1.42),
     ('NEMQ123456', '2026-05-24 00:30:00', 0.98),
     ('NEMQ987654', '2026-05-24 00:00:00', 2.10),
     ('NEMQ987654', '2026-05-24 00:15:00', 1.85)
 ON CONFLICT ("nmi", "timestamp")
 DO UPDATE SET
     consumption = EXCLUDED.consumption;

 ```

 #### Minimum batch size is a row of data

-This is mainly an accidental feature but I think it is fine to leave it as i dont want the batch size to be too small.
-Hence, when set to a value smaller than the row's data size it will use the upper limit of these.
+When BATCH_SIZE set to a value smaller than the row's data size (example data of 48) it will use the upper limit of these.
+	Using constant data sets of 10 each 300 rows if BATCH_SIZE = 1
+			chunk size will be 10
+		if BATCH_SIZE = 11
+			chunk size will be 20

-I also think it is cleaner to have at least a full 300 row to be within the same chunk file.
+I also think it is cleaner to have full 300 rows to be within the same chunk file.
-There is also an upper limit to the data size of a single row so i think it is ok in terms of scalability.
+There is also an upper limit to the data size of a single row so it should not have issues in terms of scalability.

 ## Potential Additions
 More features if more clarity is provided